How to Get Off the Waitlist

 Example of closing:

-AHU has distinguished itself as a top institution for CollegeVine, and I am continuously in awe as I read about its amazing work in helping students achieve their dreams.
+CollegeVine has distinguished itself as a top institution, and I am continuously in awe as I read about its amazing work in helping students achieve their dreams.
 I would like to thank the Office of Undergraduate Admissions once again for reviewing my application, and I would eagerly matriculate if offered a position in the Class of 2018.

 (Physically Sign Your Name Here)